 On Being Human

-Jean Vanier’s vision of belonging is described best in Becoming Human, he says, “My vision is that belonging should be at the heart of a fundamental discovery: that we all belong to a common humanity, the human race.
+Jean Vanier’s vision of belonging is described best in his book, Becoming Human, “My vision is that belonging should be at the heart of a fundamental discovery: that we all belong to a common humanity, the human race.
 We may be rooted in a specific family and culture but we come to this earth to open up to others, to serve them and receive the gifts they bring to us, as well as to all of humanity.”

 We can stop our self-bullying by reminding ourselves, those negative self-deprecating words in our head are a lie, and thoughts, they lie to us.
 Isn’t it time to stop belittling and devaluing ourselves?